 No bowler has ever had a more successful Test debut than Narendra Hirwani, who was born today.
 Hirwani, a stocky, bespectacled legspinner, was only 19 when he destroyed West Indies with 16 for 136 in Madras in 1987-88.
-His second-innings 8 for 75 included a Test-record five batsmen stumped by Kiran More.
+His second-innings 8 for 75 included a Test-record five batters stumped by Kiran More.
 But successful debuts have often been something of a curse, and so it was for Hirwani.
 After 36 wickets in his first four Tests his next nine Tests were all overseas, where he struggled to find any purchase and took only 21 wickets at 59.
 After retirement Hirwani was appointed to the Indian national selection panel in 2008.

 Birth of Australian offspinner Nathan Hauritz, who wasn't even considered a contender for the slow-bowling slot at the start of the 2008-09 season but surprised his detractors by taking nine wickets in three Tests.
 He made his international debut in an ODI in 2002 and returned two years later to make his Test debut on a minefield of a Mumbai pitch.
-But he then slipped into the wilderness, struggled in first-class games, and moved to New South Wales from Queensland.
-His one-day form improved and that contributed to his international recall.
-He took 10 wickets in three 2009 Ashes Tests and his surprise exclusion on a turning pitch for the deciding clash at The Oval will continue to haunt Australia for a while.
-He took six each in three Tests against Pakistan in England that year but flopped against India away.
+But he then slipped into the wilderness, returning only four years later.
+He took ten wickets in three 2009 Ashes Tests and six each in three Tests against Pakistan in England that year, but flopped against India away.
 With namesake offie Nathan Lyon taking up the spinner's spot in Tests, Hauritz slipped from contention, and even lost his Queensland contract in 2014.

 Roy Dias, who was born today, was a beautiful timer of the ball who averaged a very respectable 36.71 from his 20 Tests, only one of which Sri Lanka won.
 Dias played a crucial part in that victory - his country's first - with 95 and 60 not out against India in Colombo.
-He followed that with a crucial, unusually reserved 106 in the next match in Kandy that enabled Sri Lanka to grab an improbable draw and with it their first series victory.
+He followed that with a crucial, unusually reserved 106 in the next match, in Kandy, that enabled Sri Lanka to grab an improbable draw and with it their first series victory.
 After retirement, Dias coached Nepal for nine years, and was instrumental in them winning ODI status, even though he wasn't around when they qualified.

 Gladstone Small, who was born today, was an instant success in Australia in 1986-87, where he took 12 wickets in two Tests as well as the catch that retained the Ashes.
 But injuries meant a stop-start career in which Small played only 17 Tests, though he was a key figure on England's tour of West Indies in 1989-90, where he took 17 wickets at 29.
-As time went on, the virtually neckless Small became increasingly toothless at Test level (his strike-rate was a wicket every 71 balls), and his last Test appearance came on the ill-fated Australian tour of 1990-91.
+As time went on, Small became increasingly toothless at Test level (his strike rate was a wicket every 71 balls), and his last Test appearance came on the ill-fated Australian tour of 1990-91.

 Had he been born on this day in another country, Stuart Law might easily have played 100 Tests, such was his talent.
 In his one Test, against Sri Lanka in Perth in 1995-96, he made 54 not out and denied himself an average.
 He became increasingly typecast as a one-day player despite a first-class average of over 50.
 Law was also the man to lead Queensland to a long-overdue first Sheffield Shield in 1994-95.
 In 2008 he was released by Lancashire, who he had captained the same season, his ICL links being one factor in the decision.
 In 2011, Law was appointed Bangladesh coach, but quit inside a year, citing family problems.
-He took on the role of high performance manager at Cricket Australia's Centre of Excellence and coached the national Under-19 side to the World Cup final.
+He then became high-performance manager at Cricket Australia's Centre of Excellence, and coached the national Under-19 side to the World Cup final.
 In 2017, he took over as coach of the West Indies side.